Classes & Programs / DanceAdult Dance/Fitness Classes

 Instructor: Avin Honecker-Sherman

 *Parents who have a child/children enrolled at MCA may enjoy any of our Adult Dance/Wellness classes (any listed on this page) at a reduced fee of $20 per class session.
 This is limited to one class per parent during each semester a child is enrolled.
 University students may take any dance class at MCA at 50% of the regular fee.
-Please check back soon for special punch card or multi-class options for our Adult Wellness classes.
+(Parent & University Student Discounts can not be applied to purchase punch cards.)

 About MCA's Dance Program